costajob/akamai_ccu/README.md

 In order to fix this annoying issue please do synchronize you server clock by:
 * `NTP` if you are on a UX server
 * `manually` versus an atomic clock site (check Internet) by using your workstation GUI

+#### No wildcard
+Do keep in mind CCU V3 APIs doesn't support contents specification by wildcard.

+#### Mixed bulk
+When specifying contents by bulk on the CLI, you cannot include both CP codes and URLs resources on the same file.
+The library tries to detect which mode to use basing on entries kind: mixing them will generate unexpected behaviour.